HOW FEDERAL JOBS ARE FILLED

 This act gave veterans who qualify as preference eligibles and veterans with 3 or more years of continuous active service access to jobs that might otherwise be closed to them.
 When an agency advertises for candidates outside its own workforce under merit promotion procedures, it must allow these veterans to apply.
 Of course, all applications are subject to any area of consideration that the agency has specified on the vacancy announcement.
 Thus, if the agency will only accept applications from status candidates within the local commuting area, veterans who are outside the commuting area are not eligible.
 AS OF: 10-30-00

-Understanding the Federal Hiring Process & “The Rule of Three”
+Understanding the Federal Hiring Process

 Federal jobseekers ask us all the time, “why should I pay for a resume writing service when I can write my own Federal resume?”
 Answer:

 Anyone can write a resume or input his or her information to create a resume, but unfortunately not everyone who submits his or her resume to the Federal government gets a Federal job.
 While no one can legally guarantee you a Federal job, Federal employment is easily attainable provided you have a thorough knowledge of the Federal hiring process and know how to write an effective Federal resume for the applicable vacancy announcement and for the particular Federal agency, WE DO!
 A properly formatted and worded Federal resume, which matches the targeted Federal agency and its dynamics, is as important as a properly written KSA to get a Federal job.
 Not unlike people, all Federal agencies are not alike.
 Each agency has its own mission and therefore its own dynamics.
 You do not, meet, greet, and speak to everyone you encounter on a daily basis the same because every situation is different and requires special handling; the same logic applies to the Federal application process.
 The only thing that should remain constant is change, not your Federal resume.
 Nor should you submit the same Federal resume for each vacancy announcement.
 This is the #1 mistake made by Federal jobseekers!
 Automated hiring systems, like the one the U.S. Office of Personnel Management (OPM) utilizes to help candidates applying for Federal jobs, do not hire people, people do.
 Understanding Federal agencies, their people and the Federal hiring process is what we do.
 OPM’s automated hiring system is merely used to “identify” a pool of candidates through a cookie cutter approach that leaves every candidate’s application “looking” exactly the same.
 However, people must still determine what attributes automated hiring systems will measure, determine how these systems will measure those attributes, monitor the operation of these systems, and ultimately make selection decisions.
 Although every Federal hiring official is responsible for complying with applicable OPM rules and regulations, each Federal agency is responsible for their own hiring processes.
 Understanding Federal agencies, their people and the Federal hiring process is what we know.
-Under Federal law, once a hiring panel has rated and ranked the candidates and applied applicable veterans’ preference points, the panel refers a sufficient number of candidates to permit the appointing officer to consider three candidates that are available for appointment.
-The selecting official is required by law to select from among the top three ranked candidates available for appointment-this is known as, “the rule of three.”
-5 U.S.C.
-Section 3318.

 If a candidate with veterans’ preference is on the list, the selecting official cannot by law pass over the veteran and select a lower ranking candidate without veterans’ preference unless the selecting official’s objection to hiring the veteran is sustained by OPM.
 5 U.S.C.
 Section 3318.
 However, this rarely happens and the candidate with veterans’ preference is normally selected over the non veterans’ preference candidate.
 This leaves the typical candidate in direct competition with potentially hundreds of other candidates with similar backgrounds and often times similar looking Federal resumes when a candidate uses an automated hiring system like OPM’s.
-Unless you are familiar with each agency’s hiring processes and are generally aware of what the people in each Federal agency typically look for in candidates to fill positions within their Federal agency, you have no discernable advantage over any other candidate applying for the same Federal position when you write your own Federal resume or use an automated hiring system like OPM’s.
+Unless you are familiar with each agency’s hiring processes and are generally aware of what hiring officials in each Federal agency typically look for in candidates to fill positions within their Federal agency, you have no discernable advantage over any other candidate applying for the same Federal position when you write your own Federal resume or use an automated hiring system like OPM’s.
 Understanding Federal agencies, their people and the Federal hiring process is what we know best.
 FEDeral Resume Experts specialize in one thing, writing effective federal resumes that get results!

 |